July 17-23, 2011

 July 4-9, 1874

-June 28, July 7 hottest days of the summer & warmest nights of the summer
+June 28 & July 7 saw the hottest days of the summer & warmest nights of the summer with Logansport reaching 106 & low only at 79.

 Chicago hit 99 on July 6 & hit 98 on July 25.
 June 21-July 9 saw 12 of 19 days with lows in the 70s.
 Several nights only dropped into the upper 70s.